josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 May–June 2026 — Accountability Becomes Central

 * As the CJP moved from online satire into street mobilisation, Dharmendra Pradhan’s resignation became one of its most visible demands.
-* At the 6 June Jantar Mantar demonstration, reporting connected the resignation demand to the NEET crisis and wider examination irregularities.
+* At the 6 June Jantar Mantar demonstration, reporting connected the resignation demand to:
+    * the NEET crisis;
+    * wider examination irregularities;
+    * failures affecting other educational and recruitment systems.
 * By the second Jantar Mantar protest on 20 June, the movement publicly tied continued mobilisation to the minister leaving office.

 19 June 2026 — Compensation Demand Publicised

 * In an open letter to Prime Minister Narendra Modi, Abhijeet Dipke demanded ₹1 crore for each family affected by deaths the movement linked to the compounding paper-leak crisis.
 * Dipke stated that 11 NEET aspirants had died by suicide within one week, including five within 48 hours.
 * That number should remain attributed to the CJP until a separate case register verifies each death independently.
-(Hindustan Times)

 15 July 2026 — Formal Charter Released